Home

 Common Diagnosis Mistakes

-Possible Repairs for P0420
+Possible Repairs and Costs for P0420 Trouble Code

 • Clean the catalytic converter

-• Repair any damaged sensor wiring
+• Repair upstream or rear sensor wiring and connector damage

-• Replace the oxygen sensor and get a new catalytic converter if needed
+• Install a new catalytic converter

 How It Works